verekia/js-stack-from-scratch/tutorial/7-client-browserify/README.md

 ```

 Including the polyfill adds about 300KB to your bundle, so don't do this if you're not using any of the features it covers!

-Alright, let's modify the `npm start` script in `package.json` to the following: `"start": "gulp"`.
-We don't need to run `node lib/` anymore, since we will open `index.html` to test our project.

 - Run `npm start`, open `index.html`, and you should see "Wah wah, I am Browser Toby".